Tennessee Titans vs. New York Jets NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Titans stats and trends

-- Tennessee has two wins against the spread in three games this season.
+- Thus far this season Tennessee has two wins against the spread.

-- Tennessee's games this year have gone over the total in one out of three opportunities (33.3%).

-- Tennessee is 2-0 against the spread and 2-0 overall this season when the team scores more than 23.3 points.
+- Tennessee is 2-0 against the spread and 2-0 overall in games when it scores more than 23.3 points.

-- When Tennessee piles up over 328.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Tennessee picks up more than 328.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Titans have turned the ball over five more times (7 total) than the Jets have forced a turnover (2) this season.
+- This year, the Titans have turned the ball over seven times, five more than the Jets' takeaways (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Jets.